Menstrual cycle: Hormonal contraception

 Hormonal contraceptives prevent pregnancy by inhibiting the secretion of the hormones, FSH, LH and GnRH.
 Hormonal contraception that contains estrogen, such as combined oral contraceptive pills (COCPs), stop the development of the dominant follicle and the mid-cycle LH surge and thus ovulation.
 Sequential dosing and discontinuation of the COCP can mimic the uterine cycle and produce bleeding that resembles a period.
 In some cases, this bleeding is lighter.

 Progestin-only methods of hormonal contraception do not always prevent ovulation but instead work by stopping the cervical mucus from becoming sperm-friendly.
 Hormonal contraception is available in a variety of forms such as pills, patches, skin implants and hormonal intrauterine devices (IUDs).

 Evolution and other species

 Most female mammals have an estrous cycle, but only ten primate species, four bat species, the elephant shrews and the Cairo spiny mouse (Acomys cahirinus) have a menstrual cycle.
 The cycles are the same as in humans apart from the length, which ranges from 9 to 37 days.
 The lack of immediate relationship between these groups suggests that four distinct evolutionary events have caused menstruation to arise.
-In species that have a menstrual cycle, ovulation is not obvious to potential mates and there is no mating season.
 There are four theories on the evolutionary significance of menstruation: